01Professional Basketball Player

 Pro hockey players must maintain high levels of conditioning to compete in games that are often very physically taxing, even combative.
 In recent years, off-season condition requirements have increased for players to withstand a grueling 82 game schedule and several rounds of playoffs.
 Skating, puck handling, and shooting skills are refined in practice drills.

-National Hockey League (NHL) players earned an average salary of 2.62 million in 2015, in part due to the relatively small roster size of 23 players and a 50-50 split in revenue between owners and players.
+Average salaries for players on various NHL teams ranged from 2.35 million to 3.67 million, in part due to the relatively small roster size of 23 players and a 50-50 split in revenue between owners and players.

 Most pro hockey players in the United States and Canada play for one of the over 150 minor league teams.
 They are compensated at the rate of $40,000 to $90,000 per year depending on the minor league level.